abelfodil/wallhaven/README.md

   - Raised when the page is not found.
 Example: `get_wallpaper_info` is used with an ID that does not exist.

 - `RequestLimitError`
   - Raised when the request limit is hit.
-Limit is **45** requests per minute.
+Limit is **45** requests per minute, or when requesting too fast.